frogsfrogs/frogsfrogs.github.io/booking-info.md

 - (the 2 or 4 hrs is tattooing time, not including stenciling/drawing/setting up etc)
 - You can get as many tattoos as you'd like, that fit in that session length.  -->
 <!-- - For a rough idea, my appointment minimum is 150, so simplest designs are around 150, small-medium blackwork only designs 200-300, small-med color/bw shading 250-400, medium-larger full bw shading/color 400-800.
 My prices have gone up because I've developed a ton of joint issues by tattooing too much and too intensely the last few years so I have increased my rates so that I can work a manageable amount instead of quitting all together.
 I'm really sorry that this will likely price out some people I might've been able to work with otherwise, I hope to return to sliding scale in the future when I am settled down in one place again.   -->
+- I currently work various weekdays Mon-Fri depending on the week.
 - Cash tips not expected.
 - Cash only
 - I will let you know a price quote when I reply to your booking form.